dgraph-io/dgraph-docs/content/dgraphcloud/admin/import-export.md

 ### Namespace-specific Exports

 Namespace-specific exports can be triggered by the *Guardian of Galaxy* users.
-In this case you can follow the same steps for the cluster-wide exports and replace the namespace value from `-1` to the namespace you want to export.
+In this case you can follow the same steps for the Cluster-wide exports and replace the namespace value from `-1` to the namespace you want to export.
 It's important that you get the `accessJWT` token for the *Guardian of Galaxy* user and pass it in the `X-Dgraph-AccessToken` header.

 E.g. if you want to export the namespace `0x123` your GraphQL request sent to the `/admin/slash` endpoint would look like:
 ```graphql